sampixel/elite/README.md

 `elite` is just a simple class module for the LÖVE2D game framework.

+## Disclaimer

+This module was created with the only purpose to improve my programming skills and prevent coding several times the same thing.
+A way to gain time was to create a class module that provides functions for loading sprite-sheets and animate them, basic physics simulation, collision detection and movements with keyboard buttons.

 ## Instructions
 - copy `elite` folder inside your project directory